danielp2797/Amazon-Prime-Classification-Model/README.md

 We will simplify the mentioned features to be used in the model.

-## 3.1 Price band
+## 3.1 Price interval
 During the exploratory analysis, we saw that the price conditioned the number of prime products.
 We will simplify the feature into boolean.
 We will assume a price bin between twenty and infinite pounds and another price bin between zero and 19.99 pounds.
-As we can see, the feature "price_band" catches the essence of the price-prime relation.
+As we can see, the feature "price_bool" catches the essence of the price-prime relation.
 <p align="center">
 <a href="url"><img src="https://github.com/danielp2797/Amazon-Prime-Classification-Model/blob/main/notebooks/figures/price_bool.png" align="center" height="400" width="600" ></a>
 </p>

 ## 3.2 Position in category rank standarization
 We are going to standarize the position in category due to the high range of values [396 , 943348].
-$$Y = \frac{X - \mu_x}{\sigma_x}$$
 If we use this transformation, the optimization algorithms will perform better in a soft space than in a large and empty one.

 ## 3.3 Rating into integer
 Initially, the rating is between zero and five with one decimal (ex: 4.2, 3.8, etc.).
 We will transform the feature into an integer such that: Rating ---> 10 x Rating.
 This transformation allows better interpretability in terms of unitary increments than the float version.